CreamyCookie/rgain3/README.md

 *replaygain.org* (alias: *fb2k*)
   Replay Gain information is stored in ID3v2 TXXX frames.
 This format is specified on the replaygain.org website as the recommended format for MP3 files.
-Notably, this format is also used by the [foobar2000 music player for Windows][4].
+Notably, this format is used by music players like foobar2000 [3] and Quod Libet [4].
+The latter can also fall back on the legacy format.
 *legacy* (alias: *ql*)
   Replay Gain information is stored in ID3v2.4 RVA2 frames.
 This format is described as "legacy" by replaygain.org; however, it is still the primary